malfunkt/hyperfox/README.md

 ## License

-> Copyright (c) 2012-today José Carlos Nieto, https://menteslibres.net/xiam
+> Copyright (c) 2012-today José Nieto, https://xiam.io
 >
 > Permission is hereby granted, free of charge, to any person obtaining
 > a copy of this software and associated documentation files (the